cquresphere/Update-Drivers-Win10-Powershell/README.md

 # Edit: New update!

-Log feature added to script and handle problem with some errors.
+Log feature added to script and fix for problem with some errors.
 I added also timers.

 # This script: